oestriot/GcToolKit/README.md

 - ``host0:`` on Vita Development Kit.
 - A Computer listening on same local network.

-Vita GameCart's are always either 2gb or 4gb in size, for this reason the 1gb internal storage on a Vita 2k- cannot be used.
+Vita GameCart's are either 2gb or 4gb in size, for this reason the 1gb internal storage on a Vita 2k- cannot be used; it is never big enough;

-# Network Backup
+## Network Backup
 GCToolKit allows to save a VCI of a game over the local network;

 to do this requires running the program "GcNetworkBackup" program running on your computer;